 The assessors completed the biennial reassessment of City of Martinsville real properties in late December 2016.
 Reassessment notices were mailed to property owners January 6, 2017.
-The assessors will be available to discuss the assessments during the review period, which has been set for January 17 through February 28, 2017.
-Any taxpayer who feels his property is assessed in excess of its fair market value or has not been uniformly or equitably assessed in relation to other similar properties may appeal the assessment during the review period with the assessors or may file an appeal application with the Board of Equalization by April 3, 2017.
-The property owner or his agent must prove that the property is assessed in excess of its fair market value.
+The assessors were available to discuss the assessments during the review period, which had been set for January 17 through February 28, 2017.
+Any taxpayer who felt his property was assessed in excess of its fair market value or had not been uniformly or equitably assessed in relation to other similar properties had the opportunity to appeal the assessment during the review period with the assessors or to file an appeal application with the Board of Equalization by April 3, 2017.
+The property owner or his agent had to prove that the property was assessed in excess of its fair market value.

 Appeal applications are available in the City Assessor's office, the Commissioner of the Revenue office, or may be downloaded:

-All applications must be finally discharged by the Board of Equalization by May 15, 2017.
-To schedule a hearing time contact:
+All applications were finally discharged by the Board of Equalization by May 15, 2017 pursuant to city ordinance.

 Purpose of the Reassessment

 The purpose of an assessment is to equally distribute the burden of taxation evenly within the locality.
 The foremost concern of the assessor is uniformity.
 This does not mean that all property is assessed at the same value, but that properties of equal value have equal assessments.

 The assessors do not create the value of property.
 People buying and selling real estate in the open market establish the value of property.
 The assessor analyzes the sales, as well as replacement costs, income that a property may generate, property depreciation and location in order to arrive at a "fair market value" of the property.